Bikaner–Delhi Sarai Rohilla Intercity Express

-The Bikaner–Delhi Sarai Rohilla Intercity Express is a Superfast Express train belonging to Indian Railways – North Western Railway zone that runs between and in India.
+The Lalgarh - Delhi Sarai Rohilla Intercity Express is a Superfast Express train belonging to Indian Railways – North Western Railway zone that runs between and in India.

-It operates as train number 22471 from Bikaner Junction to Delhi Sarai Rohilla and as train number 22472 in the reverse direction, serving the states of Rajasthan, Haryana and Delhi.
+It operates as train number 22471 from Lalgarh Junction to Delhi Sarai Rohilla and as train number 22472 in the reverse direction, serving the states of Rajasthan, Haryana and Delhi.

 Coaches

 22471/22472 Bikaner–Delhi Sarai Rohilla Intercity Express has 1 AC 2 tier, 5 AC 3 tier, 8 Sleeper class, 6 General Unreserved and 2 SLR (Seating cum Luggage Rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-22471 Bikaner–Delhi Sarai Rohilla Intercity Express covers the distance of 458 km in 8 hours 10 mins (56.08 km/h) and in 8 hours 00 mins as 22472 Delhi Sarai Rohilla–Bikaner Intercity Express (57.25 km/h).
+Despite its "superfast" designation, the 22471 Bikaner–Delhi Sarai Rohilla Intercity Express averages only 56.08 km/h, taking 8 hours 10 mins to cover a distance of 458 km.
+It takes 8 hours 00 mins to cover the same distance (57.25 km/h) as the 22472 Delhi Sarai Rohilla–Bikaner Intercity Express.

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.